Georgia bill would replace state’s outdated voting machines

 Fleming also said he believes electronic ballot markers capture voter intent better than hand-marked paper.

 “If I type you a letter, you’re going to be able to read it for sure,” Fleming said.
-“If I hand write it, well you’ll probably be able to read it — depends on how badly I mess.”
-Fleming said he’s concerned that “stray marks” on hand marked ballots could cause a problem.
+“If I hand write it, well you’ll probably be able to read it — depends on how badly I mess it up in some areas with my cursive.”
+Fleming said he’s concerned that stray marks on hand marked ballots could cause a problem.

 Marilyn Marks, executive director of the nonprofit election integrity group Coalition for Good Governance, criticized the proposal in an interview.